Pinafore/Constitutional_NLP_Summer_2022/README.md

 # Legal NLP with Topic Models

-1. How to download the scraped dataset locally?
+1. How to download the two relevant csv files locally?

+1.a.
+Court decision data:
 Get case_scraping_Aug_01_2022.csv from the Makefile on Github, or go to the Google Drive folder:

 Legal NLP Project (with MPI Coll) -> Updated Data -> case_scraping_Aug_01_2022.csv .

 Some variables (columns) of current interest are 'participating_judges' and 'full_text'.

+1.b.
+Ground-truth domains of each author (1998-2021 only): https://docs.google.com/spreadsheets/d/1IgzpIj6pU7uMIKuyO27jugwK_MTbEeEW/edit#gid=853052284

 2.1.
 How to run LDA?